skorotkiewicz/deno-keyv-2/README.md

 ## Support

 If you need help regarding the wrapper, feel free to open a [issue](https://github.com/CyberKnight007/deno-keyv/issues) or ask in the [Help discussions category](https://github.com/CyberKnight007/deno-keyv/discussions/categories/help) on github.
 You can also DM me on discord `Tejas#9134`.

+## Contributing

+Pull Requests are always welcome.
+Just make sure to open a issue and inform us what you are working so that we can confirm if we want it in the repository or not.

+- We use [deno fmt](https://deno.land/manual/tools/formatter) for formatting our files.
+We recommend you use it too if you wish to contribute.
+- Please do not add any more third party modules to the library without confirming with us first.

 ## Do you want to make discord bots in deno?